Return to Faculty Staff Index

 - Samui, P. and Dixon B. 2012.
 Application of Support Vector Machine and Relevance Vector Machine to Determine Evaporative losses in reservoir.
 Hydrological Processes.
 Volume 26, Issue 9, pages 1361–1369.
 (DOI: 10.1002/hyp.8278, Sep8, 2011)

-- Dixon, B and Earls, J. 2011.
+- Dixon, B and Earls, J. 2012.
 Effects of Urbanization on Streamflow Using SWAT with Real and Simulated Meteorological Data.
-[In press: Journal of Applied Geography]
+Applied Geography Journal.
+35(1): 174-190.

 - Baumstark, R., Dixon B., Carlson P., Palandro, D., and K. Kolasa.
 2013.
 Alternative spatially enhanced integrative techniques for mapping seagrass in Florida’s marine ecosystem.
 International Journal of Remote Sensing.
 34(4), 1248–1264.